When moving over from traditional shampoos to more natural methods, No Poo baking soda recipes are very popular.

-Baking soda can lighten hair, especially coloured hair.
+Baking soda can lighten hair, especially colored hair.

-However, if you have been No Poo’ing with baking soda for a while before colouring, a baking powder shampoo may actually help keep your colour for longer.
+However, if you have been No Poo’ing with baking soda for a while before coloring, a baking powder shampoo may actually help keep your color for longer.

 This is because you are likely to wash your hair less often with baking soda than you would with a traditional shampoo (source 1).

 Baking Soda For Scalp Fungus